 Some employers question the security of wireless connections; to eliminate all risk, opt for wired and plug your devices directly into your laptop or computer.

-Cons of wired mice and keyboard
+Cons of wired mice and keyboards

 Not as tidy